Online MBA Programs in Michigan

 1. Central Michigan University

 CMU’s Online MBA offers you the flexibility to get an MBA degree while pursuing a full-time job.
 The course structure resembles a full-time MBA program, comprising foundation and specialization courses.
 The foundational courses like Managing Information Systems in a Global Economy and Data Analysis for Managers help build core competencies.
-Then, a specialization can be chosen among ERP Emphasis using SAP Software, Human Resource Management, Logistics Management, Marketing, and VDO Emphasis.
+A specialization can then be chosen among ERP Emphasis using SAP Software, Human Resource Management, Logistics Management, Marketing, and VDO Emphasis.
 The program is accredited by AACSB International and ranked among US News & World Report’s Best Online MBA Programs.
 Acceptable GMAT scores are required to apply for admission.
-The program consists of a total of 36 to 43 credit hours, which are delivered online through the SAP academy.
+The program consists of 36 to 43 credit hours, which are delivered online through the SAP academy.

 2. University of Michigan – Dearborn